hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 From Conceptual Upgrade to Deterministic Protocol

-This specification for the Hierarchical Expressed Semantic Stack (HESS) and the Deterministic First-Hop (DFH) protocol represents a structural upgrade to the web.
-By shifting from probabilistic inference (machines guessing) to deterministic declaration (publishers stating intent), HESS installs the long-missing identity layer between DNS (where something is) and HTTP (what it contains).

-The logic holds because it aligns with economic reality.
-AI systems currently pay a massive compute tax to infer what a domain represents.
-HESS externalizes that cost to the publisher—who has perfect knowledge of intent—in exchange for topic-level authority.
-This is not an SEO trick; it is an architectural trade.

-The Deterministic Grounding Pipeline

-HESS collapses the “semantic blind spot” by enforcing a fixed resolution order.
-Instead of wandering pages to assemble a statistical guess, an agent resolves identity first, then crawls with intent already constrained.

-1. Collision & Tie-Breaker Arbitration

-When multiple domains claim the same Primary Root (e.g., “Best Espresso Machines”), HESS explicitly moves the system from discovery to arbitration.

 Squatting is inevitable and assumed.

 Root claims are not ownership by declaration; they are candidates subject to verification.